 In the 20th century, there have been architects who knew that houses were fertile ground for expression and meaningful work.
 In 1914 a group of architects in Minnesota created the Architects Small House Service Bureau.

-In the first three decades of the twentieth century this group created safe and sound housing in the form of 10,000 built homes in response to the shortage of middle class housing in the U.S. following World War 1 and the economic impact of the Industrial Revolution.
-By1919, the bureau had offices throughout the U.S. and received the endorsement of both the American Institute of Architects and the Department of Commerce.
-The hundreds of plans and multiple publications they generated were a part of a changing environment that saw Sears sell 100,000 of kit homes during those years, and new rail lines open up the near suburbs to new fields of freestanding single family residences.
+In the first three decades of the twentieth century this group created safe and sound housing in the form of 10,000 built homes in response to the shortage of middle class housing in the U.S. following World War 1.
+By 1919, the bureau had offices throughout the U.S. and received the endorsement of both the American Institute of Architects and the Department of Commerce.
+The hundreds of plans and multiple publications they generated were a part of a changing environment that saw Sears sell 100,000s of kit homes during those years, and new rail lines open up the suburbs to new fields of freestanding single family residences.
 Sadly the Great Depression ended the efforts of these conscientious architects to provide objectively better designs for more people.

-Just as Wright was eager to spread good design in architecture to anyone willing to pay for his Usonian designs that he often meshed with specific sites, in the mid 1970’s Charles Moore, Donlyn Lyndon and Gerald Allen inspired an entire generation of their fellow architects to think about homes as a collaborative process with homeowners, using the notion that existing culture informs design as much as architectural genius.
+Just as Wright was eager to spread good design in architecture to anyone willing to pay for his Usonian designs, in the mid 1970’s Charles Moore, Donlyn Lyndon and Gerald Allen inspired an entire generation of their fellow architects to think about homes as a collaborative process with homeowners, using the notion that existing culture informs design as much as architectural genius.

 Cooter Ramsey from South Carolina has created his own line, “Best Houses.”